bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-router-component.md

 Thankfully there is the [ui-router](https://github.com/angular-ui/ui-router) library, which provides a hierarchical state machine driven router for AngularJs apps.
 Some from the AngularJs team have also drafted this proposal on [router design in AngularJs 2.0](https://groups.google.com/forum/#!topic/angular-dev/mO6jmYhvsMk), which draws inspiration from both `ui-router` and EmberJs' router (and a few others);
-thus AngularJs may support this in the future as it appears that its community wants this.
+thus AngularJs may support this in the future as it appears that the community is behind it.

-- syntax router
-- HTML5 history API support
-- finite state machine
-- ui-router

 ### EmberJs Routing

+In EmberJs, routing keeps the state of the web app in sync with the current URL.

+Routing in EmberJs, compared to routing in AngularJs, is significantly more complex.
+The two primary differences are that:

+- The responsibility for routing is split between a `Router` object and multiple `Route` objects, and they have more responsibilities.
+- Routing uses a heirarchical state machine, and composite states need to be considered.

+		App.Router.map(function() {
+			this.resource('foos', function() {
+				this.resource('foo', {path: '/:foo_id'});
+			});
+			this.resource('bar');
+		});

+The syntax is a little more complex.
+To understand how routing works in EmberJs, it is necessary to first understand EmberJs' philosophy on convention over configuration.

+When you instantiate a new app using
+`var App = Ember.Application.create({})`,
+the framework will create a `Router` object, `App.Router`.

 - syntax router
 - syntax routes